-The school will implement a contextual approach to safeguarding pupils against child-on-child abuse, and will ensure that all procedures take into account incidents of child-on-child abuse that occur outside of school or online.
+The school will implement a contextual approach to safeguarding pupils against child-on-child abuse and will ensure that all procedures take into account incidents of child-on-child abuse that occur outside of school or online.

-The headteacher will ensure that all staff receive adequate training on handling child-on-child abuse.
+The Executive Headteacher and Head of School will ensure that all staff receive adequate training on handling child-on-child abuse.